 NVMe Solution Architecture

-To enable an end-to-end NVMe solution architecture, there’s four components for consideration: solid-state drives (SSDs), controller, storage pools and network fabric.
+To enable a performance-built, end-to-end NVMe solution, there’s three components to consider: SSDs, controller, and network fabric.

-Solid Stage Drives (SSDs) – Flash-based NVMe SSDs, such as those form Western Digital, are designed to allows consistent response time with low latencies.
-Additionally, they utilize dual ports so you have redundant ports to all resources.
-Western Digital NVMe SSD capacity ranging from 1.6TB to 15.36TB with high-density disk expansion units from Western Digital.
+NVMe Solid Stage Drives (SSDs) – Flash-based NVMe SSDs, such as those from Western Digital, are designed to allow consistent response time with low latencies, and storage capacities ranging from 1.6TB to 15.36TB.
+Additionally, they utilize dual-ports, so users have redundant ports to all resources, ideal for highly-available architectures.

-With an NVMe “fabric”, any server can access any SSD with no dedicated connections needed.
-Now, data center operators can create a high-performance JBOF DAS network with latencies that rival legacy SATA or SAS expansion units.
-Simply connect the JBOF DAS to the switch in the server cabinet and it is accessible by any server.
+With an NVMe “fabric”, any server can access any NVMe SSD without dedicated connections.
+Now, data center users can easily deploy highly-dense, high-performance NVMe SSDs over their network with latencies that obliterate DAS with legacy SATA or SAS interfaces.
+Simply connect the fabric-based JBOF (Just a Bunch of Flash) expansion enclosure to the network switch, to make it accessible by any server.

 Next, how do you get all the performance potential out of an all-flash NVMe architecture solution with NVMe over Fabrics?

 Choosing an all-flash NVMe Architecture Solution

 Low latency or high transfer rates are of little benefit if they swamp the target application.
 While these systems generate IOPS approaching the millions, the reality is that there are very few workloads that require more than the performance of these systems.
 However, there is an emerging class of workloads that can take advantage of all the performance and low latency of an end-to-end NVMe system.